blinklabs-io/docs/src/content/docs/guides/nview/quick-start-overview.md

 ***

-### Congratulations you are ready to start using nview!
+### Congratulations you are ready to start monitoring your node using nview!

 Want to adjust the configuration file of nview?
-See our how to use a configuration file for nview.
+See our how to use a configuration file for nview guide.